o0F-0oF/VRChat-Spotify-Chatbox/README.md

 # VRChat-Spotify-Chatbox
-half this is not my :D but this works:tm:
+half this is not mine :D, but this works:tm: